Fontaines D.C.

 • Grian Chatten wears blue every single day.
 "I do just like blue," he told The Irish Times .
 "I'm kind of one of those people who decides very early on in life what kind of clothes they like.
 And then that's it, I'm like that's me now."

 • Grian Chatten deliberately avoids writing lyrics in anything that feels permanent.
 He told Later's Jools Holland he likes jotting words down on the most disposable surfaces possible - even toilet paper - because knowing the writing is destined for the bin removes pressure.
-His thinking is if you write in a nice notebook or "on a slab of rock," it feels too final, "cast in stone," and can stifle ideas.
+His thinking is, if you write in a nice notebook or "on a slab of rock," it feels too final, "cast in stone," and can stifle ideas.

-• Chatten's father incentivised the young Grian to memorize poems by promising packs of football stickers as a reward.
+• Chatten's father incentivized the young Grian to memorize poems by promising packs of football stickers as a reward.
 Chatten later realized those poems subtly reshaped how he viewed the world, even if, at the time, the stickers were the real motivation.

 Comments